Adding files

 Fig 4.
 New workflow tab for importing files from a git repository (e.g. GitHub, GitLab).

-again, you will gain access to a drop down list of the files in the repository - pick the[main executable workflow file](/docs/glossary#main-workflow)
+2. Once you click Register again, you will gain access to a drop down list of the files in the repository - pick the main executable workflow file:

-:- For a NextFlow workflow for example, this would be the
+• For a NextFlow workflow for example, this would be the .nf file

-file - For a series of bash scripts, this would be the first
+• For a series of bash scripts, this would be the first .sh file or the README.md file

 Fig 5.
 Selecting a target branch or release tag as well as the main executable and optional files during Git repository import.